Here’s Why People Think This

-Minus the Monday Scaries, everyone's favourite part of the week is here as a brand-new episode from season 7 of Game of Thrones premieres tonight.
+Minus the Monday Scaries, everyone's favorite part of the week is here as a brand-new episode from season 7 of Game of Thrones premieres tonight.

 Advertisement